FAIRplus/the-fair-cookbook/docs/content/recipes/new-ontology-term-request-recipe.md

-# How to request new terms in existing ontologies

-## Main Objective
+# R2.2.1: (self) request terms to be added to a public ontology

 Terms could be missing from public ontologies of choice.
 Where needed, new terms can be requested for these ontologies.
 The objective of this recipe is to provide a general guidline on how to request new terms, as well as to give some examples for specific ontologies.